Installation | Topics | Beyond Lino

 How to generate a SSH key pair

-As a site maintainer you must have generated public and private ssh keys using the command ssh-keygen -t rsa.
+You can generate a pair of ssh keys (public and private) using the command ssh-keygen -t rsa.

 How to copy all users from an existing server